mistweaverco/gorilla.js/README.md

 ### gorilla.serialize

-Encode a set of form elements (or an JSON-Object) as a string for submission.
+Encode a set of form elements (or an array of arrays) as a string for submission.

 Serialize Form-data: